 Here’s a helpful tip: don’t start checking or inflating until your tires are cold.
 Warm or heated air will expand, which can give you a false reading.

 The climate in your region will determine how long they take to cool off.
 On hotter days, wait at least a few hours after driving for your tires to cool.
-If it’s freezing outside, you can get to work after just half hour or so.
+If it’s freezing outside, you can get to work after just half an hour or so.

 Final Thoughts